libretro/docs/docs/library/scummvm.md

 Experiencing Monkey Island 2 without MT-32 emulation is like listening to Beethoven played on a kazoo.

 !!! attention
 	MT-32 emulation substantially increases the CPU requirements of the ScummVM core, and this can vary on a per-game basis.
 On most desktop systems this should not be an issue, but some devices may struggle to maintain full speed with all games.
 For example, 'Monkey Island 2' and 'Indiana Jones and the Fate of Atlantis' will run on very low power Android chipsets, but 'Simon the Sorcerer' will overwhelm mid-to-high-end mobile CPUs.
-If crackling sound is observed, the user should either (a) disable MT-32 emulation by setting 'MT-32 Device' to the default "Don't use Roland MT-32 music" or (b) force the use of the 'FluidSynth' audio device via an internal ScummVM game settings override (this is described in a following section).
+If crackling sound is observed, the user should either (a) disable MT-32 emulation by setting 'MT-32 Device:' to the default "Don't use Roland MT-32 music" or (b) force the use of the 'FluidSynth' audio device via an internal ScummVM game settings override (this is described in a following section).

 This concludes 'Initial Configuration'.
 The core may be shut down either by pressing the 'Quit' button, or via 'Close Content' from the Quick Menu.